p-ranav/oystr/BUILDING.md

 [CMakePresets.json](CMakePresets.json) file for the flags and with what variable to provide them to CMake during configuration.

-To build tests, include the option -D search_DEVELOPER_MODE=ON
+To build tests, include the option -D oystr_DEVELOPER_MODE=ON

-cmake -S . -B build -D search_DEVELOPER_MODE=ON cmake --build build
+cmake -S . -B build -D oystr_DEVELOPER_MODE=ON cmake --build build

 ## Install